alexeykuz-sys/MyRecipe-MS3/README.md

 1. Landing page.
 - The page layout is simple and easy to navigate.
 It consist of basic colors, which do not distract visitors attention.
 - Navbar - Logo is clear and describes the purpose of the website.
 It has a link to home page.
 Navbar menu has three options: Recipes, Register and Log in leading user to the specific pages.
 Once loged in, use sees Menu options of Profile and Edit Recipes.
 - Footer - simple footer that has links to social media and website slogan.
+All links open correct pages.
-2.
+2. LogIn and /LogOut pages

 # Deployment